-Please telephone the Endoscopy Unit, on the relevant telephone number above, if this appointment time is not convenient for you or if you are unable to keep your appointment.
-This will help staff to arrange another date and time for you and to give your appointment to someone else.
+Please contact the Endoscopy Unit if this appointment time is not convenient for you or if you are unable to keep your appointment.
+This will enable staff to arrange another date and time for you and to give your appointment to someone else.

-If you need travel information please refer to the website at www.ouh.nhs.uk or telephone the numbers above and we will send you an information sheet.
+If you need travel information please refer to the Trust website at www.ouh.nhs.uk or telephone the numbers above and we will send you an information leaflet.